Last Updated: March 19, 2021

 - Ramotion – one of the most popular ones.
 The agency’s top clients are Netflix, Adobe, and Mozilla.

-- Cooper – one of the oldest agencies, responsible for all sorts of design innovations (check out their story, it’s amazing!).
+- Cooper – one of the oldest agencies, responsible for all sorts of design innovations.
 Among their customers stand out Starbucks and Google.

 - Work & Co. – just have a look at the client list of these guys: Apple, IKEA, Nike, Facebook, Disney….